Restoring liver health is key to helping your body heal itself. And if you're up to it, the liver cleanse is one of the

 Healthy fats and oils are hugely important to optimal liver health.
 Choose natural oils labeled cold pressed, expeller pressed, or virgin.

 Other healthy choices include coconut and nut oils, and these can be used in a variety of ways, including high heat.
-Use butter instead of margarine.
+Grass-fed butter or ghee is also very healing.

 Your liver loves the healthy oils and minerals found in raw nuts and seeds.
 These make great snacks on their own or try adding them to cereals, salads, and smoothies.

 Choose whole grains such as brown rice, popcorn, and whole-grain breads and pastas.
 But be careful.
 Whole-grain processed foods often have little fiber or nutrition, and manufactured whole-grain breads may contain a large amount of refined white flour.
 Corn that is not labeled organic is almost always genetically modified (GMO).
 Beware!

 Eliminate all trans fat.
 This artery-clogging nightmare raises bad (LDL) cholesterol, lowers good (HDL) cholesterol, and contributes to many serious health problems including heart disease, insulin resistance, and type 2 diabetes.

 Always steer clear of margarine, shortening, and other refined vegetable oils.
 Avoid restaurant fried foods with their toxic recycled oil.